Cabinet of Sri Lanka

-In Sri Lanka, the Cabinet of Ministers is the council of ministers that form the central government of Sri Lanka.
-The body of senior ministers responsible and answerable to the Parliament of Sri Lanka.
+In Sri Lanka, the Cabinet of Ministers is the council of senior ministers responsible and answerable to the Parliament of Sri Lanka.
 The President is a member of the cabinet and its head.

-The current cabinet is the Wickremesinghe cabinet, which consists of 15 members from August 2020.
-There are also 38 state ministers who are not members of the cabinet.
+The Dissanayake cabinet is the incumbent central government of Sri Lanka led by President Anura Kumara Dissanayake.

 Background

 The Executive Council of Ceylon was the Executive Council created in British Ceylon by the British colonial administration on the recommendations of the Colebrooke-Cameron Commission along with the Legislative Council of Ceylon, as the legislative body, on 13 March 1833.

 At its creation the Executive Council was headed by the Governor, along with five members appointed by the Governor.
 These five members were officials who held the posts of the Colonial Secretary, the Attorney General, the Auditor-General, the Treasurer and the General Officer Commanding, Ceylon.
 The Council exercised executive power and advised the governor.
 As a result of the First Manning Reforms three non-officials were elected to the executive council.

 With enactment of the new constitution of the Dominion of Ceylon in 1947 the Executive Council was replaced by a National Cabinet.